damiendart/notes/photoshop.markdown

     - set the depth to 100%.
   - Ensure _Smoothing_ is enabled.

-The settings in the _Texture_ panel are to give a faux-aliasing effect if using the brush tool, which isn't necessary if using the pencil tool.
+The settings in the _Texture_ panel give a faux-aliasing effect if using the brush tool, which isn't necessary if using the pencil tool.

-I use this brush with the pencil tool at size 40 when drawing on an A4-sized document with a resolution of 300 pixels per inch, which is fine for stuff to be viewed on a screen.
-Adjust the brush size and document resolution accordingly for print work.
+I use this brush with the pencil tool at size 40 when drawing on an A4-sized document with a resolution of 300 pixels per inch.
+Adjust the brush size accordingly when changing document resolution.